 Nizhny Novgorod (shortened Nizhny) is a Volga River cruise port and major city in Russia (Volga Federal District).
 Nizhny is located approx 400 km (250 ml) east of Russia's capital city Moscow.
 By population (over 2,25 million) the city is ranked Russia's 5th largest - after Moscow, St Petersburg, Novosibirsk and Ekaterinburg.

-In the period 1932-1990, the city was named Gorky - after the Russian writer Maxim Gorky (Alexei Maximovich Peshkov, 1868-1936).
+In the period 1932-1990, the city was named Gorky (Горький) - after the born here Russian writer Maxim Gorky (Alexei Maximovich Peshkov, 1868-1936).
 Nizhny Novgorod is Volga-Vyatka region's center of science, education and culture.
 It is also Russia's 3rd largest river cruise industry city (after Moscow and St Petersburg).
 The city's architecture features numerous universities, museums, theaters, Orthodox churches.

 - Nizhny Novgorod is among Russia's top-developed IT Industry cities in terms of software research and development (R&D) providers.
 Among the largest employers is the Intel company, which has here a big R&D center and a major datacenter.
 In the city are also based several major offshore outsourcing software companies, among which Bell Integrator, Itseez, Tecom, Luximax, MERA Networks, RealEast Networks, Auriga, SoftDrom, Teleca.